How Your Immune System Fights Cancer

 - Cytokines, either interferons (proteins released in response to a virus) or interleukins (proteins that help stimulate immunity), that work together to strengthen the immune system on a cellular level

 The type of immunotherapy you receive at Bassett Healthcare Network will depend on both your cancer type and stage.
-Immunotherapy is often performed in treating lung cancer, breast cancer, colorectal cancer, lymphoma, and melanoma.
+Immunotherapy is often performed in treating lung cancer, breast cancer, colorectal cancer, lymphoma, melanoma, and many other tumors.
 While immunotherapy is not an option for all forms of cancer, it is sometimes available as part of a clinical trial.

 Learn if Immunotherapy is an Option for You